-From the end of February 2020, until present, the Trust, its Trustees, staff, families and children, have all shown great strength of character, collaboration and even bravery, in response to the global pandemic.
-Before the official lockdown was announced on 18th March, the Trust had already prepared multiple work pack for pupils, which were hand delivered to over 200 children who were already being kept off school due to parental anxieties over the virus.
+From the end of February 2020, all the way through the 2020-2021 academic year, until present, the Trust, its Trustees, staff, families and children, have all shown great strength of character, collaboration and even bravery, in response to the global pandemic.

-From 20th March, all staff, whether working face to face with Trust pupils in Canford Heath Junior School, or working from home preparing and sharing lessons and support to those learning remotely, were able to meet all the ever-changing demands of the evolving pandemic and associated national and local guidance.
-Hundreds of children continued to come to school daily, and support from parents and families was exceptional.
+From January 2021, all staff, whether working face to face with Trust pupils in Canford Heath Infant and Junior School, or working from home preparing and sharing lessons and support to those learning remotely, were able to meet all the ever-changing demands of the evolving pandemic and associated national and local guidance.
+Hundreds of children of key workers continued to come to school daily, and support from parents and families was exceptional.
 Vulnerable children who could not come into school were observed twice weekly to ensure their well-being was paramount and they were safe during this prolonged period of school absence.
-Meals and vouchers were provided for all families who qualified for them throughout this time.
+Meals and vouchers were provided for all families who qualified for them throughout this time, including through the school holidays.

-The wider re-opening of schools to EYFS, Y1 and Y6 on 1st June, saw all four Trust schools working to capacity with bubbles of no more than 15 pupils and a depleted staff (due to guidance on exceptionally and critically vulnerable people).
+The wider re-opening of schools to all pupils in March 2021, saw all four Trust schools working to capacity with numerous additional control measures and contingency arrangements in place throughout this time.
 Numerous, extremely detailed Risk Assessments were written, developed and shared/reviewed with parents and staff, and communication with staff, pupils and parents has been clear and frequent - something which the Trust has been repeatedly complimented on.

-Covid-secure actions, such as: regular deep cleans; enhanced daily cleaning processes and training; the use of PPE; additional hand washing stations and cleaning resources; processes for storage of received postal items to minimize contamination; social distancing markings, reduced furniture and fabrics; improved ventilation; staggered start and end times; small group bubbles; amended timetables and curriculum; temperature testing; increased hand washing and respiratory hygiene controls are some of the measures which have been consistently in place to ensure risk is minimized as much as possible for children, staff and families.
+Covid-secure actions, such as: regular deep cleans; enhanced daily cleaning processes and training; the use of PPE; additional hand washing stations and cleaning resources; processes for storage of received postal items to minimise contamination; social distancing markings, reduced furniture and fabrics; improved ventilation; staggered start and end times; small group bubbles; amended timetables and curriculum; temperature testing; increased hand washing and respiratory hygiene controls are some of the measures which have been consistently in place to ensure risk is minimised as much as possible for children, staff and families.

-TEACH values and appreciates the importance of transition and particularly pupils' mental health and well-being, and as such, a planned Covid-secure programme of transition was put into place across the Trust during the last ten days of the summer term.
-Year Six leavers held outdoor 'drive-in' style events to say goodbye and send them on their way to secondary school and, following further school deep cleans, Year 2 pupils were invited back in for a special transition day to visit their new schools and say goodbye to their previous teachers.
+TEACH values and appreciates the importance of transition and particularly pupils' mental health and well-being, and as such, a planned Covid-secure programme of transition was put into place across the Trust during the summer term, despite it being cancelled at a local level.
+Year Six leavers held outdoor 'drive-in' style events to say goodbye and send them on their way to secondary school and, all other year groups, including the new Year 2s, had a short transfer day.
 Early Years pupils also had the opportunity to undertake their Stay and Play days in July, to help alleviate their anxieties about starting school over the summer break.

-Throughout the summer term, until the end of August 2020, extensive work has been undertaken to prepare for the full re-opening of schools from September 2020.
-This has been undertaken using a number of detailed guidance documents, and further detailed risk assessments.
-Staff in all roles, at all levels, have worked extremely hard and closely with parents and each other to ensure that TEACH Trust schools are Covid-secure for September reopening and that all staff, pupils and families have an increased confidence in order to return to school fully from this time.
+Throughout the summer term, until the end of August 2021, extensive work has been undertaken to prepare for the full re-opening of schools from September 2021, with the vast majority of control measures being removed from the national guidance.
+This has been undertaken using the DfE Operational Guidance documents, and further detailed risk assessments.
+Staff in all roles, at all levels, have worked extremely hard and closely with parents and each other to ensure that TEACH Trust schools are Covid-secure for September reopening and that all staff, pupils and families have an increased confidence in order to return to school fully, with more normality, from this time.
 Parental support, pupil resilience and staff commitment throughout this time has been exemplary.
 This has been, without doubt, the greatest achievement of this Trust during this financial year.